FluBBaOfWard/NitroSwan/README.md

 1. Create a folder named "nitroswan" in either the root of your flash card or in the data folder.
 This is where settings and save files end up.
-2. Now put game/bios files into a folder where you have roms.
+2. Now put game/bios files into a folder where you have (WonderSwan) roms.
 3. Depending on your flashcart you might have to DLDI patch the emulator.

 The save files should be compatible with most other WonderSwan emulators.